CI / CD.

 0 — score ≥ ci.failBelow and no error-severity diagnostics.
 CI passes.1 — score below threshold, or at least one error-severity diagnostic.
 CI fails.non-zero — other runtime failures (bad config, missing Node, etc).
 Check stderr.Reading the JSON output

 aislop ci emits JSON on stdout.
-Shape:
+Shape (values illustrative):

 {